edgelesssys/contrast/rfc/003-coordinator-metrics.md

 OpenTelemetry is a framework to create and manage [traces, metrics, and logs](https://opentelemetry.io/docs/concepts/signals/).
 An application can export data over *OTLP* (OpenTelemetry Protocol), either directly to a backend like Prometheus, or to an OpenTelemetry collector, which can then export the data to any supporting backend.
-In addition to metrics, which Prometheus also supports, OpenTelemetry can export traces, which include start and end time stamps and nested traces, and logs, although this feature is still experimental in the [Golang SDK](https://opentelemetry.io/docs/languages/go/).
+In addition to metrics, which Prometheus also supports, OpenTelemetry can export traces, which include start and end time stamps and nested traces, and logs, although this feature is still experimental in the [Go SDK](https://opentelemetry.io/docs/languages/go/).
 All data is sent to the specified collector endpoint by default.

 ---